AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 Graph-based stitching is also used to elevate the person IDs in the experience event dataset.
 For example, see the updated value for **emily@adobe.com**.

+Graph-based stitching is also used to elevate the person IDs in the experience event dataset.
+For example, you configure the persistent ID (ECID) field to be used as persistent person ID when you [enable stitching on the dataset](#enable-b2b-stitching-on-event-datasets).
+Based on `5678` as the ECID value and  `emily@adobe.com` as the Email value, `emily@adobe.com` is set as elevated person ID on the related event.

 |  Timestamp | Persistent ID | Original Account ID | Original Person ID | Elevated Person ID |
 |--|--|---|---|---|
 | 1/3/25 | 1234 | Adobe | matt@adobe.com | matt@adobe.com |